 As a small child, I had all the hallmarking of insular behaviour.
-I shied away from people and the world in general.
+I had an insular personality.
+I mostly shied away from people and the world in general.
 I hated being noticed.
-I believe in my case my upbringing had a lot to do with it.
+My upbringing and environment had a lot to do with it.

-It could be that we’re that way, but us not being supported or encouraged, are other reasons why we may follow insular patterns.
+It could be that we are generally that way, just very quiet people, but not being supported or encouraged, are other reasons why we may follow insular patterns.
 I also believe that some of the way we behave is in our genes.

 Families are mostly well intentioned, but sadly that’s not always how it works.
 I know that had my disability been addressed and I had been encouraged, my behaviour would have changed.